Cheskieman/Configure-FTP-on-AWS-EC2/README.md

 * Go back to your EC2 Instance, Select it, Copy the Public IP Address in the Details Section> Open WinSCP from the search tab on Windows (no photo)> In the WinSCP Window, click on New Site, In the Host Name Box, put your EC2 Public IP Address(that you copied over before) as well as put your Username and Password (that you created in Linux earlier) in their respective boxes>
 * Go back again to your EC2 Instance, Select It, Go Down on the Page, and Select Both the Security Tab and the clickable link of the Security Group>Edit the Inbound Rules to be displayed. (as shown in the attached photo.)
-* Go back to your Linux Terminal and type both the following 2 commands: 1)sudo -i 2) vi /etc/vsftpd/vsftpd.conf> Inside your VIM Editor, hit SHIFT + I to enter Insert Mode, scroll down below where it says "listen=NO and paste the following commands (as shown in the attached photo).> Followed by pressing ESC, followed by:wq and ENTER.> type "systemctl restart vsftpd" to restart the terminal.
+*Go back to your Linux Terminal and type both the following 2 commands: 1)sudo -i 2) vi /etc/vsftpd/vsftpd.conf>.
+Inside your VIM Editor, hit SHIFT + I to enter Insert Mode, scroll down below where it says "listen=NO and paste the following commands (as shown in the attached photo).> Followed by pressing ESC, followed by:wq and ENTER.> type "systemctl restart vsftpd" to restart the terminal.
 *Go back to the WinSCP tab and type in both your Username and Password, and the connection will likely be successful.

 ![Select PublicIP Address from EC2 Instance](resources/EC2INSTANCESELECTPUBLICIPADDRESS.png)